KevinCabusora/Lab4Cabusora/README.md

 # Debugging

 Most of the debugging I did had to do for B functionality.
 It mostly involved finding the x and y limits for the block to bounce around, at a place where part of the ball would not disappear out of the scren.
-I also deleted
+I also added the .global moveDelay which I forgot since it was not being recognized by the compiler.

+# Documentation

+C2C Erik Thompson helped point out that I forgot to add the .global moveDelay line.
+I also received his help in finding out the corresponding hex code for each column of the block to turn it into a more ball-like shape.
+C2C Alex Leaf demonstrated to me how to use multiple nop's to slow to code down.